-Sub-section Heading Information Provided Asset Group Category Description Where a group of assets has been broken down, a general description of the high- level category is provided.
+Sub-section Heading Information Provided Asset Group Category Description Where a group of assets has been broken down, a general description of the high-level category is provided.
 Asset Description and Quantity Describes at a high-level each asset class, its function and voltage and provides details on the total number or length of assets included in the asset category.
-Asset Condition and Performance A high-level com the asset categ replacement of a A high-level commentary is provided on the overall condition and performance of the asset category.
+Asset Condition and Performance A high-level commentary is provided on the overall condition and performance of the asset category.
 Any systemic issues which have led to the premature replacement of assets are identified as well as mitigations to address these issues.
-Asset Condition Assessment For each asset of included.
-This pr 2020 information The condition gra- in the table below For each asset category, the relevant excerpt from Schedule 12A has been included.
-This provides a general asset category condition overview based on 2020 information.
+Asset Condition Assessment For each asset category, the relevant excerpt from Schedule 12A has been included.
+This provides a general asset category condition overview based on 2024 information.
 The condition grade of an asset is as described in the determination and detailed in the table below.
+Condition

 Condition Grade Condition Description H1 Replacement recommended.
-H2 End of life drivers for replacement present, high asset related risk. НЗ End of life drivers for replacement present, increasing asset related risk.
+H2 End of life drivers for replacement present, high asset related risk.
+H3 End of life drivers for replacement present, increasing asset related risk.
 H4 No drivers for replacement, normal in-service deterioration.
 H5 As new condition - no drivers for replacement.

-In addition, an as condition is inclu Data ssessment on the accuracy of the data used to grade the asset ded based on the determination descriptions in the table below.
-Accuracy Data Accuracy Description 1 Good quality data is not available for any of the assets in the category and estimates are likely to contain significant error.
-2 Good quality data is available for some assets but not for others and the data provided includes estimates of uncounted assets within the category.
-3 Data is available for all assets but includes a level of estimation where there is understood to be some poor- quality data for some of the assets within the category.
-4 Good quality data is available for all the assets category.
+In addition, an assessment on the accuracy of the data used to grade the asset condition is included based on the determination descriptions in the table below.

+Data Accuracy Data Accuracy Description 1 Good quality data is not available for any of the assets in the category and estimates are likely to contain significant error 2 Good quality data is available for some assets but not fo others and the data provided includes estimates of uncounted assets within the category.
+3 Data is available for all assets but includes a level of estimation where there is understood to be some poor quality data for some of the assets within the category.
+4 Good quality data is available for all the assets in the category.

-Sub-section Heading Information Provided Asset Age Profiles Asset age profile graphs based largely on 2019 disclosure information are included.
+Sub-section Heading Information Provided Asset Age Profiles Asset age profile graphs based largely on 2023 disclosure information are included.
 These graphs identify the quantity or length of assets and their corresponding installation or manufacture dates.
 There may be minor differences between the disclosure information and the graphs provided.
 This is due to data improvements which have enhanced the accuracy of the original information.
 Maintenance Plan Centralines' general approach to inspecting and maintaining each asset category is outlined together with a detailed description of the types of inspections, tests, and condition monitoring undertaken including the frequency.
 It can be assumed for all asset classes that corrective maintenance is carried out on an 'as required' basis following condition monitoring, tests, and inspections or as a result of Centralines' defect process.
 Asset Replacement and Refurbishment Renewal and refurbishment drivers are discussed.
 Innovations A description of any asset specific innovations that have deferred asset replacements is provided.
 Controlled Documents A table listing the relevant controlled documents for each asset class is provided in this sub-section.
 LCAM activities and tasks for each asset class are governed by a suite of controlled documents.
 These documents include design, construction and operational standards, service codes and procedures.
 They specify the asset specific requirements of tasks and activities that need to be undertaken throughout the lifecycle of the asset including the collection of relevant asset condition information.